 (Saya) Baru tahu itu.

-And Indonesians will commonly use the expression:
+And Indonesians will commonly say in English:

 "I just knew that." or "I just know that."

 "It's going to rain." / "It looks like it's going to rain."

 (tell your driver to fill up the car with gas)

 Tolong, ngisi bensin.

 (and when the taxi stops to fill up he might say)

 (or more likely) Maaf, ngisi bensin dulu, ya? 'dulu' = before (a long time ago); first, beforehand